 Discover the recent and distant history of the Emerald Isle by immersing yourself in its two major cities.
-In Belfast, you’ll learn about the history of the Troubles and also visit the Titanic exhibition.
+In Belfast, you’ll learn about the history of the Troubles and visit the Titanic exhibition.
 You’ll also learn about Belfast’s rebirth as a cultural hub.
 It’ll then be time to head south to the Republic Of Ireland and discover Dublin.
 From the pubs to walking in the footsteps of James Joyce, you’ll get a feel for Ireland’s capital city.

 There’ll be ample opportunity to drink Guinness and, should the mood take you, belt out The Wild Rover.